Christopher-Quattrocchi/Coffee-redux-w9p/README.md

 - npm (Node Package Manager)
 - Git (Version Control)
 - React
+- Redux

 ## Live Demo
 [Currency Exchange Live Demo](https://Christopher-Quattrocchi.github.io/Coffee-w8p/) (Note: The gh-pages branch exists but may not provide the optimal experience for this project.)

 ## Description
 This application is a mock up of a coffee online vendor, with the ability for the user to buy or add coffee.
+This is a redo of an old project, altered to incorporate Redux

 ## Setup/Installation Requirements
 - Clone project